ELC1123/Cache-Simulation-Project/README.md

 | Set 6 |    46    |    6    |    54    |    62    |
 | Set 7 |    23    |    47    |    55    |    7    |

-    Next, Blocks 9 to 22 will be inserted, which will all result in misses, thus replacing the cache blocks of Set 0 and Set 7 of Block 3 and Sets 1 to 6 of Block 1.
+    Next, Blocks 9 to 22 will be inserted, which will all result in misses, thus replacing the cache blocks of Block 3 in Sets 0 and 7 and Block 1 in Sets 1 to 6.
     This is followed by MM blocks 23 and 24, which will result in hits.
-This also makes Set 0 and 7 of Block 0 the most recently used cache blocks.
+This also makes Block 0 in Sets 0 and 7 the most recently used cache blocks.

 |       | Block 0 | Block 1 | Block 2 | Block 3 |
 | :-----: | :-------: | :-------: | :-------: | :-------: |